HypeCheck

 Purified Water

-Also known as: distilled water, deionized water, H2O, aqua purificata, filtered water
+Also known as: distilled water, deionized water, H2O, aqua purificata

 What the Science Says

 Purified water is water that has been filtered or processed to remove contaminants, chemicals, and impurities.
-In the research provided, it appears exclusively as a placebo or control condition — not as an active supplement ingredient.
-One mouse study examined a specially processed purified water ('Koishio water') and found preliminary signals for gut microbiota changes, but this is early-stage animal research only.
+In the provided research, it appears exclusively as a placebo or control substance in clinical trials — not as an active supplement ingredient.
+One mouse study examined a specially processed purified water ('Koishio water') and found changes in gut microbiota composition, but this involved physical processing and has not been tested in humans.

 What It Doesn't Do